rakshith059/VolleyLib/README.md

 			maven { url 'https://jitpack.io' }
 		}
 	}

 Step 2.
 Add the dependency

 	dependencies {
 	        implementation 'com.github.rakshith059:VolleyLib:1.3'
 	}

+Step 3.
+Initialize the Application class(Add the below line in your launching activity)
+        AppController.init(this)

 Usage: For Get Request